PPoliakoff/CPLD4Arduino/EX1_CPLD_hexDisplay/README.md

 segg =>   ( !d1 & !d2 & !d3 ) # (!d0 & !d1 & d2 & d3) # (d0 & d1 & d2 & !d3) ;
 ```

-But having to write 7 such equations is not really funny and could lead to hard to find errors.
+But having to write 7 such equations is not funny and could lead to hard to find errors.
 However CUPL offers a way to directly implement directly the table mapping the input binary values to the output.

 To do that you first declare the input and output verctors (aka FIELDS)